rgupta129/spark-example/README.md

 # spark-example
-Spark Examples using Pythin and Scala
+Spark Examples using Python and Scala